Department of Environmental Sciences and Engineering (GRAD)

 Professors

-Joe Brown (137), Water and Sanitation, Environmental Health Microbiology; Director, Engineering Programs
+Joe Brown (137), Water and Sanitation, Environmental Health Microbiology; Director, Water Institute; Director, Engineering Programs

-Gregory W. Characklis (98), Water Resources Engineering, Economics and Management; Director, Center on Financial Risk in Environmental Systems
+Gregory W. Characklis (98), Water Resources Engineering, Economics and Management; Director, Institute for Risk Management and Insurance Innovations

 Orlando Coronell (10), Physical and Chemical Processes for Water Treatment, Membrane Technology, Granular Sorbents; Associate Chair for Academics